axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/including-config-files/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The `syslog-ng` application supports including external files in its configuration file, so parts of its configuration can be managed separately.
-To include the contents of a file in the `syslog-ng` configuration, use the following syntax:
+The AxoSyslog application supports including external files in its configuration file, so parts of its configuration can be managed separately.
+To include the contents of a file in the AxoSyslog configuration, use the following syntax:

 ```c
    @include "<filename>"